Septic Services in Magnolia, TX

 High Water Tables Near Lake Conroe

 Properties within about 2,000 feet of Lake Conroe fall under additional regulations from the San Jacinto River Authority (SJRA).
-These properties need separate septic permits with specific design requirements to protect the lake's water quality.
+These properties need separate OSSF permits with specific design requirements to protect the lake's water quality.
 High water tables in low-lying areas near the lake or local creeks can affect system performance, especially during wet seasons.

 Rapid Growth and New Construction